 I shared some tips about how to buy faux plants and florals here.

-The first step when designing a centerpiece is choosing the container.
+The first step when designing a dining table centerpiece is choosing an autumn color palette and the container.

-I am in LOVE with this vintage toolbox, so that’s what I used.
+I am in LOVE with this vintage toolbox I found thrifting in Vermont, so that’s what I used.

-If the vessel you are using is deeper than a toolbox, you may want to use floral foam to help anchor the faux plants.
+If the vessel you are using is deeper than a toolbox, you may want to use floral foam to help anchor faux plants in place.

 Since my toolbox is pretty shallow, I didn’t need to use it.